Automox Remote Tools with Splashtop – Full User Guide

 - Open Device Details.

-- Expand Remote Control.
+- Expand Remote Tools.

 - In Settings, select the desired End-user consent option.